iantangc/SelfHAR/README.md

 More details can be found in our full paper published in IMWUT: https://doi.org/10.1145/3448112.

 This repository complements our paper, providing a reference implementation of the method as described in the paper.
 Please contact the authors for enquiries regarding the code.

+> Note: This repository is still under active development and breaking changes might be made in future commits and releases.

 # Citation